shirleykkk/shirleykwan1.github.io/index.md

   And the second study objective is to improve different skills during the lesson and practicing as studying in IT can mainly will mainly use three skills,technical skills,problem-solving skills and communication skills.
 I hope i can have a visible improvment after next semester.</p>
- <p>my current capabilities are not yet match my aspirations,to increase my capabilities,I would like to try more and practice more on it.
+ <p>My current capabilities are not yet match my aspirations,to increase my capabilities,I would like to try more and practice more on it.
   Additionally,I will ask more questions when I facing difficulties as professors are more experienced and can give me a helpful suggestions on what I am doing.
 </p>
 <p>On week 1,we've try to make a taichi in a tkinter window, at first i don't understand why isn't it just finished by draw a circle but finished by two different half circles and two small circles.